open-rpc/playground/README.md

 A place to play around with OPEN-RPC.

 ## For Non-developers
-This is a tool for building and validating OPEN-RPC documents.
+This is a tool for editing, validating and previewing OPEN-RPC documents.

 ## What is it?
 This is meant to be an all-in-one developer portal for OPEN-RPC documents.
 It includes an editor and a live-preview of the documentation.

 This helps developers visualize the OPEN-RPC and iterate very quickly on creating OPEN-RPC documents via the built in editor tooling.